Dedicated to supporting local businesses and building a vibrant corridor

 As a Main Street America affiliate, the Upper Georgia Avenue Main Street is part of a national network of more than 1,200 neighborhoods and communities who share both a commitment to creating high-quality places and to building stronger communities through preservation-based economic development.
 The UGA Main Street is a project of the Center for Nonprofit Advancement and is funded, in part, by the D.C.
 Department of Small and Local Business Development.

-Paul can be reached by email or phone:
+Jackson can be reached by email or phone:

 Upper Georgia Avenue Main Street boundaries